cerpus/edlib-docker-example/README.md

    docker login ghcr.io
    ```

-3. Test that you have all the necessary access using this command:
+3. Test that you have all the necessary access using this command (the image
+   should download):

    ```bash
    docker pull --platform=linux/amd64 ghcr.io/cerpus/edlib-hub:php-latest